 A concrete example: Swoon's furniture claims

-Before Claimlane, Swoon's case information lived in multiple places:
+Before Claimlane, Swoon's case information lived in five separate places:

 - Customer communication in Zendesk